rixx/books.rixx.de/data/reviews/j-r-r-tolkien/the-hobbit/index.md

   text: For more of this gently exploratory feeling, The Neverending Story works, provided you don't have a problem with thinly veiled moral lessons.
 ---

-The hobbit was my first Tolkien.
+The Hobbit was my first Tolkien.
 I read it first when I was eight, but I had already listened to the excellent audio book about a million times – I got that for my fifth or sixth birthday.
 It introduced me to so many concepts.

 There could be tongue-in-cheek humour hiding in plain sight!
 In a book!
 Foreshadowing was a thing!
 You could just